mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

   Identification of causal genes at GWAS loci with pleiotropic gene regulatory effects using instrumental variable sets

 1. Results.xlsx has all results chromosome-wise for our analysis using the three GWAS studies with the Starnet and Gtex exposure data.
+This also includes analysis for the causal tissues.
 2. Starnet.py is the code for the starnet exposure data, you need to give the exposure data and outcome data, it will divide the files by chromosome and position to give you the causal genes at each loci and position.
 3. Gtex.py is the same file for the gtex exposure data.